koromodako/aionyphe/README.md

 | `sock_read`      | Maximal number of seconds for reading a portion of data from a peer |
 | `sock_connect`   | Maximal number of seconds for connecting to a peer for a new connection |

-Note that command line arguments override configuration values.
+Note: command line arguments override configuration file values.